microsoft/pxt/docs/js/profiling.md

 Additionally, if there is no more than `maxBgInstances` (which is set in `//%...` comments on class definition and defaults to zero) of objects of given type in S2, the object is not considered new.

+The profiler doesn't currently track strings and numbers.
+Also, the memory reported for arrays is a low bound (the memory allocated is larger due to growth factor of arrays).
+Finally, on hardware heap fragmentation might mean less memory is available than one would think.